 Use this framework to help evaluate your options.

-There are many interconnected factors like anatomical location of the hernia, defect size, medical history, patient preference, surgeon experience, preferred technique, repair material availability, insurance coverage, and procedural cost that must be considered to determine the optimal approach to repair the hernia.
+There are many interconnected factors such as anatomical location of the hernia, defect size, medical history, patient preference, surgeon experience, repair material availability, insurance coverage, and procedural cost that must be considered to determine the optimal approach to repair the hernia.

-As no two hernias are the same, every person’s regenerative healing capabilities vary and can be impacted by comorbidities, genetics, diet, and lifestyle.
+No two hernias are the same, and everybody's regenerative healing capabilities vary and can be impacted by comorbidities, genetics, diet, and lifestyle.

 The amount of foreign material introduced and left behind triggers an inflammatory response, which is an essential part of the natural healing process.3 A prolonged response may lead the body to initiate a defense mechanism that interrupts the regeneration of new tissue, increasing the likelihood of scar tissue formation and potentially leading to recurrence and additional complications.